 The Arabian Tea House Restaurant Café has been designed so that it truly recreates the past way of Emirati life.
-The Café is quiet and calm place for both tourists and residents of Dubai who use it not only to escape the heat of the day, but also as a meeting place to talk, relax and unwind.
-You can find mix of traditional snacks and beverages of the region with modern food option as well.
+The Café is the quiet and calm place for both tourists and residents of Dubai who use it not only to escape the heat of the day but also as a meeting place to talk, relax and unwind.
+You can find a mix of traditional snacks and beverages of the region with modern food option as well.
 The core concept of Arabian Tea House Café revolves around the rich culture and hospitality of the people of the Arabian Peninsula.

 You might be wondering that only Muslims can visit the mosque but Jumeirah Mosque has become renowned focal point as it is the only mosque in Dubai which is open to both Muslims and non-Muslim guests to learn about Emirati culture and religion in a relaxed, casual and open atmosphere at this landmark mosque.
-As per Dubai culture official website the Grand Jumeirah Mosque host vaster 6 days a week Saturday through Thursday at 10:00am.
+As per Dubai culture official website the Grand Jumeirah Mosque host vaster 6 days a week Saturday through Thursday at 10:00 am.
 The tour cost 20 AED per person including water, dates, Arabic coffee, tea, and traditional pastries.
 Children under 12 are free.
-There is no need of prior reservation but if you are more than 10 then contact The Sheikh Mohammed Centre for Cultural Understanding.
-Modest dress is preferred, however traditional attire can be borrowed from the Mosque.
+There is no need for prior reservation but if you are more than 10 then contact The Sheikh Mohammed Centre for Cultural Understanding.
+Modest dress is preferred, however, traditional attire can be borrowed from the Mosque.

 ADULTS 25 years and over (25AED)